Katie-McDonagh/tic-tac-toe/NOTES.md

 ####webpack
 A highly modifiable tool that bundles JS files.
 Webpack uses loaders to process different types of files for bundling.
 It also works easily alongside a development server and can for example be configured to reload browser pages on saved changes to React components.

+webpack.config.js: this file exports an object with webpack’s configuration.
+This has a lot of explicit configuration.
+See the file for more detailed comments

 [further reading](https://survivejs.com/webpack/what-is-webpack/)